Child Benefit Charge Calculator 2026/27

 Escape route

-A pension contribution of £10,000 takes you below the £60k threshold and wipes out the charge.
+A pension contribution of £10,000 takes you to the £60k threshold and removes the charge under these assumptions.

 Pension contributions reduce adjusted net income for HICBC.
 If you're in the 60% trap (£100k+) or higher rate, you also get income tax relief, so the real cost can be a fraction of the headline figure.